Our knowledge of orthopaedics. Your best health.

 How long do patients need pain medication after being discharged home?

 Most surgeons prescribe strong pain medications to patients after scoliosis surgery.
-Patients who have not used opiate pain killers before usually stop needing them within 2 weeks after surgery.
+Patients who have not used opioid pain medications before usually stop needing them within 2 weeks after surgery.
 If the patient has used these medicines frequently before surgery, it may take longer to stop needing them.

 It is best to stop taking these strong medications as soon as possible because they can be addictive if taken for long periods of time.